-Changes to your hormonal levels
+Changes to your hormone levels

 As well as reduced oestrogen levels, you may also experience other hormonal imbalances, which are completely harmless.
 This could be as a result of stress, or a recent change of diet.
-Your doctor will be able to diagnose this by taking a blood sample, and can advise you about possible treatments.

 Use of hormonal contraception

 Bleeding between periods often happens when you start to take hormonal contraceptives.
 This is because your hormone levels drop.
 It is also called breakthrough bleeding, and usually happens about 2 weeks after your last period.

 Breakthrough bleeding should stop after 1 or 2 months.
 Your periods will usually become more regular within 6 months.
 Bleeding between periods can also happen if you forget to take one of your oral contraceptive pills.

 However, if bleeding occurs at other points during your menstrual cycle, you should consult your doctor in order to rule out the possibility of other conditions.

 Hormonal contraceptives such as hormone containing intra-uterine devices (IUDs) contraceptive injections or rods can also cause breakthrough bleeding or irregular periods.
 Sometimes this may be because the device isn’t inserted properly, especially if it’s also painful.
 Check with your doctor as they may be able to give you medicine to control the bleeding and rule out other causes, like an infection.